 Trainer Back at Level 1

 If you log back into the game and your progress is gone, you may have two accounts, according to Niantic.
 Try logging out of the game, then logging back in using a Trainer Club Account or Google Account, depending on which you’ve already tried.
+If you continue to have this problem we recommend you unlink your account from Facebook or Google, or similar, and only sign in with a Trainer Club login, or only your Google account.

 Missing Items Purchased With Gold